 I mean, I've been to Istanbul several times.

-It's a western city, essentially, a city of 17 million people, the interior of Turkey is very different.
+It's a Western city, essentially, a city of 17 million people.

-Uh the ancient Cappadocia and medieval Cappadocia, the heart of the old Byzantine Empire is different.
+Ancient Cappadocian, medieval Cappadocia, the heart of the old Byzantine Empire is different.

-But the reality is that people are hungry, both in Istanbul and people are hungry in the middle part of Turkey, which means that they're not going to tolerate the inflation.
+But the reality is that people are hungry both in Istanbul and people are hungry in the middle part of Turkey, which means that they're not going to tolerate the inflation.

-They're not going to tolerate the economic hardships in Erdogan is gonna have to climb down, but you're gonna have to give him some face-saving device.
+And Erdogan is going to have to climb down, but you're going to have to give him some face-saving device.

 What do you think happens next?

-Well, I think Jay, you're absolutely correct.
+Well, I think, Jay, you're absolutely correct.

 So I think there will indeed be a climb down by the Turkish president, despite his current defiance.

-Uh ultimately he will have to answer to his people, and his people are hurting immensely.
+Ultimately, he will have to answer to his people, and his people are hurting immensely.

 I think that's the reality.

-I appreciate uh everybody's opinions on that.
+I appreciate everybody's opinions on that.

-Uh, I can't give you day.
+I can't give you a date.

-I know I'm not good at predicting dates, especially in these kind of cases, you can't because there's so many ups and downs.
+I know I'm not good at predicting dates, especially in these kind of cases.

 Anyways, we've got a lot more to discuss.

-We're gonna be taking calls as well at 1-800-941-7326.
+We're going to be taking calls as well at 1-800-941-7326.

 My co-host will be back with me in just moments.

-That is Mayor Rudy Giuliani, who's also my co-counsel representing the president of the United States.
+That is Mayor Rudy Giuliani, who's also my co-counsel, representing the President of the United States.

 We have some news we'll talk about there.